THE BLACK CUMIN CURE

 Stevey opened his sack, fished the socks out, and threw them to his brother.

 He started putting them on.
+“Ow!”

-“I think you’d better soak your feet in the river and put those socks on in the morning.”
+Stevey walked over and looked at his brother’s feet.
+“I think you’d better soak those dogs in the river and put those socks on in the morning.”

 “Sounds good.
 I’ll do it now.
 Just don’t fall asleep, huh?”

 Limping to the edge of the Jamuneshwari, Spencer lied down and dangled his aching feet in the tepid drink.
 Minutes later, he was fast asleep.